apenen/kyma-dex-auth-provider/README.md

 This script helps cluster users to auto-update kyma token to their configuration/cache.

+Only works with gitlab authentication using username/password.
+TODO: Login with email/password of internal dex.

 This script uses kubectl command to add kyma cluster kubeconfig to your kubectl configuration file

 If no context is specified, use kubectl config current-context.